WolfeCSP/fallFinal/README.md

 ## Challenge 2: `decimalToBinary(integer)`

 Write a function called `decimalToBinary` that takes a parameter called `integer`.
 When the function is called it takes an integer as an arguement and returns a sting of the equivalent binary number.
-You will have to handle all positive integers and zero.
+You will have to handle all positive integers and zero. **hint:** zero will have to be handled separately from other numbers.
 ### example calls
 ```python
 print(decimalToBinary(15))